 With its significant Maori cultural artefacts, pristine beaches, myriad natural wonders and great fishing spots, you won't want to miss this naturally beautiful getaway in New Zealand's North Island.
 Along with experiencing the stunning scenery of the Bay of Islands, from forests of ancient kauri trees and clear blue lakes to mystical waterfalls and caves filled with glow worms, you can visit the Waitangi Treaty grounds where the Treaty of Waitangi between Māori and the British Crown was signed in 1840.
-Outdoor adventures include canoeing, kayaking and cruising through the Hole in the Rock, a natural rock formation created by wind and waves.
+Some of the best Bay of Islands activities include canoeing, kayaking and cruising through the Hole in the Rock, a natural rock formation created by wind and waves.
 For a more relaxing cruise, take a day trip to Poor Knights Islands where you can snorkel, swim, kayak or just sit back and relax on deck, watching the ‘fish cam’ to see what’s going on beneath the boat.

 Our Bay of Islands Tours

 Bay of Islands Highlights

 Bay of Islands FAQs

 The closest airport to the Bay of Islands is at Kerikeri which is 23 km from the Bay of Islands' major town of Paihia.
 Flights take 40 minutes from Auckland.
 Driving to the Bay of Islands from Auckland takes just over four hours.
 There are also regular InterCity bus services which take slightly longer as they pick up and drop off passengers along the way.

 The best way to get around the Bay of Islands is either by car or joining a tour.
 While it is possible to explore the area using public transport, this can limit your options as it depends on the bus timetable.
 There are also car and passenger ferry services between towns such as Paihai and Russell.